jyotishkabiswas/ciril/README.md

 ### Caveats

 #### Synchronization
 Multiple can be synchronized so that changing one's data updates the rest.
 This is done by cyclically binding the nodes.
 Ciril doesn't update a node's state more than once during a given update pass.
 As such, it is up to the user to make sure that composing the transformations in a cycle yields the identity to make sure data is consistent at the end of the pass.
-It is possible that in the future, we will provide the option to check consistency in cycles at runtime to help debug this.
+It is possible that in the future, we will provide the option to check consistency in cycles at runtime to help debug consistency issues.